legendsayantan/legendsayantan.is-a.dev/xcrypt/index.md

 Xcrypt can protect your locally stored confidential files from unauthorised access of other installed softwares.
 Xcrypt protects your personal files from other people who can potentially transfer/copy/read you personal files.
-Xcrypt also allows you to encrypt files before sending someone, so the files remain confidential to any middle-man or third parties.
+Xcrypt also allows you to encrypt files before sending someone, so the files remain confidential between the sender and reciever, out of reach to any middle-man or third parties.

 ### Features